 Online Yoga Teacher Training Offers

-- Affordability ✔️
+- Affordability

-- Flexibility ✔️
+- Flexibility

-- Certification ✔️
+- Certification

-- Lifetime access ✔️
+- Lifetime access

 ⬇Click below to discover the best Yoga Alliance registered online YTT's to join now ⬇

-Where did the 8 limbs of yoga come from?
+Where did the 8 Limbs of Yoga come from?

-Patanjali infused his own theories about yoga into the proverbs, and he also passed along the teachings he had studied from sages before him.
-Despite the fact that there are 195 different sutras, the 8 limbs of yoga are the most popularly referenced texts from the compilation.
+Patanjali infused his own theories about yoga into the proverbs and passed along the teachings he had studied from sages before him.

-What is the purpose of the 8 limbs of yoga?
+What is the purpose of the 8 Limbs of Yoga?

-The 8 limbs of yoga in order
+The Eight Limbs of Yoga in order are:

 1. Yamas

 The Yamas are a form of moral rules or goals.
-The Yamas are ways of being that serve as guidance on how to interact with the world more wholesomely.
-The Yamas of Ashtanga yoga are considered the “don’ts in life”, negative habits or concepts that a person should not participate in.
+The Yamas are ways of being that serve as a guide on how to interact with the world more wholesomely.

-But at first, they can be tricky to understand.
-For example, ahimsa, a person should not be violent.
+At first, they can be tricky to understand.
+For example, ahimsa, advises that a person should not be violent.
 Satya, a person should not lie.
 Ateya, a person should not steal.
 Does that make sense?
+These are the 5 Yamas:

 - Ahimsa (non-violence)